volkancicek/weather-apps/README.md

 # weather-apps

-Demonstrates simple MCP (Model-Context-Provider) implementations for weather information retrieval using a client-server architecture and LLM integrations.
+Demonstrates simple MCP (Model-Context-Protocol) implementations for weather information retrieval using a client-server architecture and LLM integrations.

 ---